This artist lost his whole family, and his death-inspired collages help him remember his mortality

 Watch the video:

-It was in late 2018 that Mitchell decided to pursue his new career.
+It was in late 2018 that Mitchell decided to pursue his new career, recently becoming certified and starting to volunteer at a hospice in Edmonton.
 He wanted to further grasp the idea of death and why we tend to ignore it.

 "I think that a lot of times, people push away the thought, idea or topic of death whenever it comes to mind...because it's become so taboo," he explains.